REBECCA ROBERTS, Host:

 But first, have you taken an IQ test?
 Do you even know your IQ?
 How has it affected or not affected your life?
 Join the conversation.
 Our number here in Washington is 800-989-8255.
 That's 800-989-TALK.
 Our e-mail address is firstname.lastname@example.org.
 And you can comment on our blog at npr.org/blogofthenation where we have link to a few sample IQ tests you can take.

-Joining me is Stephen Murdoch.
-He's the author of the book, "IQ: A Smart History of a Failed Idea."
+A S: A Smart History of a Failed Idea."
 He's at the studios of the Production Room in Santa Barbara.
 Thanks for being here.

-Mr. STEPHEN MURDOCH (Author, "IQ: A Smart History of a Failed Idea"): Rebecca, thanks for having me.
+STEPHEN MURDOCH: Rebecca, thanks for having me.

 ROBERTS: So why did you take on IQ?
 What got you interested?

-Mr. MURDOCH: Well, it's a good question.
+MURDOCH: Well, it's a good question.
 First of all, I think it's a more interesting idea than people realize.
 It's had a very, very broad impact on individuals and society.
 It sends people in a high, middle or low track in life.
 And surprisingly, there have been people murdered because of their low IQ scores, people coercively sexually sterilized, people prevented from immigrating into America.
 They've been incarcerated.
 And, of course, there have been millions and millions of people denied a decent education.

 But I think it - your question is a good one in the sense that you have to have a personal reason for getting into a reasonably esoteric subject matter.
 And for me, it took me a while, while researching the book, to realize what it was for me.
 But funny enough, it just comes down to the idea that I didn't like taking the tests.
 I remember taking what I think was my first IQ test in the sixth grade.
 And it was - whether or not I would get into a gifted and talented education program out here in Santa Barbara in California.